glurp/dsl-gtk/README.md

 Component
 =========
-Ruiby is not realy object : most of DSL words are simple method in Ruby_dsl module.
+Ruiby is not really object-orented : most of DSL words are simple method in Ruby_dsl module.

-Sometime, this is not good enaugh :
+Sometime, this is not good enough :
-* when a compenent must have many specifique methods
+* when a component must have many specific methods
 * when component have (model) state : variable member must be used

-So Component concept has been added (Fev 2016).It authorise to define a class, childr of AbstractComponent, which can be used by a dsl Word.
+So Component concept has been added (Fev 2016).It authorize to define a class, child of AbstractComponent, which can be used by a DSL Word.

 Components code seem very close to a Ruiby window : free constructor, define ```component()``` method for draw the widgets

 Create a component: